R.R.O. 1990, Reg. 861: X-RAY SAFETYSkip to content

 that may result in an increase in the exposure of a worker to X-rays unless the change has been reviewed by and is acceptable to an inspector.

-7. (1) Where an employer comes into possession of an X-ray source that is designed for portable or mobile use and that is so used, notice thereof shall be given to the Director.
+7. (1) Where an employer comes into possession of an X-ray source that is designed for portable or mobile use and that is so used, notice thereof shall be given to a Director.
+O. Reg.
+106/18, s.
+5.

 (2) The notice required by subsection (1) shall be in writing and shall include,